W427697/Discord-/MIGRATION.md

 The fast-refresh implementation currently relies on the `react-refresh/babel` package.
 While this has served us well, integrating this dependency could pose challenges.
 Specifically, it would necessitate locking users into a specific Babel version.
 This could become a bottleneck, especially when Babel 8 is released.
 There is uncertainty about whether react-refresh/babel will seamlessly support Babel 8, potentially hindering users from updating smoothly.

 Furthermore, the existing implementation does not account for cases where fast-refresh might already be configured in a user's Babel configuration.
-Rather than filtering out existing configurations, our current approach could lead to duplications, resulting in a less-than-optimal development experience.
+Rather than filtering out existing configurations, our current approach could lead to duplications, resulting in a sub-optimal development experience.

 We believe in empowering our users, and setting up fast-refresh manually is a straightforward process.
 By adding the following configuration, users can easily configure fast-refresh according to their specific needs if it is not already configured or if Storybook does not automatically pick up your fast-refresh configuration: